 Plus, since Plaky primarily focuses on task management and workflow optimization, it lets you create the perfect organizational structure for each team — and each stage of game development.

-Aside from its generous free plan with unlimited users, projects, and tasks, Plaky’s standout feature for game development is its customizability.
+Plaky’s generous free plan with unlimited users, projects, and tasks certainly has its appeal.
+That said, what actually makes Plaky such fantastic game development project management software is its customizability.

 Everything can be customized to fit the needs of your project and the teams working on it.
 Furthermore, different user roles in Plaky allow you to control the access level of any external collaborators.